-The Corani Property has been explored by the Company continuously since 2005, and a total of US\$88.7 million has been spent as of December 31, 2022 advancing the project through the completion of over 560 drill holes totaling approximately 102,000 meters, a preliminary economic assessment in 2008, a Pre-feasibility study in 2009, and Feasibility studies in 2011, 2015, 2017 and most recently, the 2019 Corani Report.
-Disclosure related to the drilling, and copies of the Technical Reports in respect of the preliminary economic assessment, Pre-feasibility and Feasibility studies are available on the Company's profile on SEDAR.
+The Corani Property has been explored by the Company continuously since 2005 and has been advanced by the completion of 579 exploration drill holes totaling over 103,000 meters, a preliminary economic assessment in 2008, a Pre-feasibility study in 2009, and Feasibility studies in 2011, 2015, 2017 and most recently, the 2019 Corani Report.
+Disclosure related to the drilling, and copies of the Technical Reports in respect of the preliminary economic assessment, Pre-feasibility and Feasibility studies are available on the Company's website and under its profile on SEDAR+.